Bipolar Disorder Hotline

 If you are struggling with bipolar disorder, you don’t have to struggle alone.
-You can call The National Mental Health Hotline at 866-903-3787 to speak to a professional about bipolar symptoms and get help with mental health resources.
+You can call the Mental Health Hotline at 866-903-3787 to get connected with bipolar support and mental health resources.

 Our bipolar disorder hotline is always here to offer you guidance, support, and empathy.
 We don’t see you as damaged, broken, or beyond assistance.
 Whether you have a formal diagnosis or think you might have bipolar disorder, we want to guide you to the right treatment.